-Subjects new to erotic hypnosis often ask how to achieve a deeper trance.
+Many hypnosis subjects ask how they can be better subjects and/or achieve deeper trances.
 A deep trance isn’t necessary for suggestions to be arousing (especially with sexual hypnosis).
 But for many people, deeper trances are more erotic.
 Deeper trances enable you to feel more fully immersed in a forced arousal, seduction, or submission training scene.
-So with a deeper trance, fantasy becomes an experience.
+So with a deeper trance, fantasy becomes experience.

 Some people can achieve a deep trance the first time they’re hypnotized.
 But most people start with a lite trance, and require practice to build up to a deeper trance.
 But it’s not enough to practice entering a trance.
 You must also practice the component skills that enable deeper trances.

 Musicians do this.
 Playing the guitar, for example, requires mastering many different skills, including listening, reading music notation, maintaining rhythm, coordinating the hands and fingers, and moving up and down the fretboard.
 So when you are learning a song with a difficult position change, it helps to isolate that movement and practice it by itself.
 You move your hand back and forth from one position to the other without plucking the strings.
 This builds muscle memory in the left hand, which can be built into a subconscious habit.